Redeem Now Ends in:

 Major Chords

-• Highlight notes 1, 4 and 5 in red because these are the notes that correspond with major chords.
+• Highlight notes 1, 4 and 5 in red because these are the notes that correspond with the root notes of the major chords.

 • This is the D string major chord shape.